Stanford International Bank Ltd. (“SIB”) is a private international bank domiciled in St. John’s, Antigua, West Indies.

 On December 15, 2015, the parties entered into an agreement of Settlement with the Kroll Defendants.
 The Court granted final approval of the Kroll Settlement on August 16, 2016.

 On June 27, 2016, the parties entered into a Settlement agreement with the Underwriters.
 The Court granted final approval of the Underwriters' Settlement on May 16, 2017.
+On July 8, 2020, the parties filed a notice of amended Settlement of the Underwriters' Settlement.

 On November 7, 2016, the Court issued Notices of Settlement with the Willis Defendants and the BMB Defendants.
 The Court granted final approval of the Willis and BMB Settlements on August 23, 2017.